foundry-vtt-community/wiki.js/setup/hosting/Docker.md

 # DirecktHit's Guide to Running FVTT-Docker with Traefik and Portainer

+Note:  Latest docker images do not work!
+However, instructions/labels are useful if you're trying to get it working with Traefik.
-Please visit [DirecktHit's blog](https://benprice.dev/posts/fvtt-docker-tutorial/) for the most up to date directions.
+~~Please visit [DirecktHit's blog](https://benprice.dev/posts/fvtt-docker-tutorial/) for the most up to date directions.~~

 ## DirecktHit's Docker Hub Image via `docker-compose`

+Note: Latest docker images do not work!
-Please visit the README in the [fvtt-docker repository](https://github.com/BenjaminPrice/fvtt-docker) for the most up to date directions.
+~~Please visit the README in the [fvtt-docker repository](https://github.com/BenjaminPrice/fvtt-docker) for the most up to date directions.~~

 ---